19hours/sg-statutes/Acts/Legal Profession Act.md

 (e) any person acting personally for himself only in any matter or proceeding to which he is a party;

-(ea) any officer of a company or limited liability partnership who is duly authorised by the company or limited liability partnership to act on its behalf in any relevant matter or proceeding to which it is a party, in respect only of that officer acting on behalf of the company or limited liability partnership, in accordance with the Rules of Court, in that matter or proceeding;
+(ea) any officer of a company or limited liability partnership who is duly authorised by the company or limited liability partnership to act on its behalf in any relevant matter or proceeding to which it is a party, in respect only of that officer acting on behalf of the company or limited liability partnership, in accordance with the Family Justice Rules or the Rules of Court, in that matter or proceeding;

 [8/2011 wef 03/05/2011]

+[Act 40 of 2014 wef 01/01/2015]

-(eb) any officer of an unincorporated association (other than a partnership) who is duly authorised by the unincorporated association to act on its behalf in any relevant matter or proceeding to which it is a party, in respect only of that officer acting on behalf of the unincorporated association, in accordance with the Rules of Court, in that matter or proceeding;
+(eb) any officer of an unincorporated association (other than a partnership) who is duly authorised by the unincorporated association to act on its behalf in any relevant matter or proceeding to which it is a party, in respect only of that officer acting on behalf of the unincorporated association, in accordance with the Family Justice Rules or the Rules of Court, in that matter or proceeding;

 [8/2011 wef 03/05/2011]

+[Act 40 of 2014 wef 01/01/2015]

 (ec) any legal counsel (by whatever name called) in an entity acting solely for the entity in any matter to which it is a party, other than by —